 Because mining cryptocurrency comes with a significant investment of time and money, miners will want to choose a pool that earns them the greatest profit.
 That involves a pool with the lowest fees and most equitable reward structure.
 The biggest Dogecoin pool may or may not be the best, as there are other factors to consider.

-The Dogecoin mining pool power cost is also important to consider.
-Mining requires cheap electricity to be profitable.
-Many people turn to renewable energy sources like solar power for this reason, which also benefits the environment.
+For example, the Dogecoin mining pool power cost is also important to consider.
+Mining requires cheap electricity to be profitable, and for miners to make more money.

 If you’re interested in building a crypto portfolio without getting involved in mining, opening a brokerage account on the SoFi Invest investment app is a great way to get started.
 SoFi members can trade crypto directly from the app, with the peace of mind of knowing that they’re keeping their holdings on a secure platform.